solidc0re/solidcore-scripts/README.md

 - improve user interactions
 - set up full installation of hardware keys, i.e. creation of U2F pam module key and required modification to solidcore pam profile
 - develop the `-server` flag further to eliminate all user interaction
-- write more documentation/start a Github wiki
+- [x] write more documentation
 - implement conditional conf_msg and error reporting
 - add SELinux enforcing check
 - add blank password check for all users, or have all users update their password on next login
 - add mitigations check
 - review and potentially implement chronyd (NTP) [improvements](https://chrony-project.org/faq.html#_how_can_i_make_the_system_clock_more_secure)
+- establish blocklist review process
-- `/etc/security/access.conf` test disallowing console logins to non-wheel users
+- [x] `/etc/security/access.conf` test disallowing console logins to non-wheel users
-- further harden SSHD in case someone activates it
+- [x] ensure comprehensive malicious blocklist section

 For the next release:
 - [x] create testing branch for the sake of your sanity and mine